NUWCDIVNPT/stig-manager/README.md

 ## Troubleshooting

 In some Windows environments, Hyper-V may have reserved port 50443.
-If you have trouble bringing up the Docker orchestration because of a conflict on that port, change the docker-compose.yml file from - "50443:443" to, for example, - "55443:443" and try again.
+If you have a conflict on that port, edit  `docker-compose.yml` and change the line:

+ `- "50443:443"`

+ to an appropriate value for your environment, for example

+ `- "55443:443"`

+ and try again.